2026-27 General WMA Regulations

 All Natural Area WMAs are limited to foot traffic only.

-- Permit holders must hunt at least 100 feet but no more than 300 feet from graveled, all-weather roads.
-They may hunt anywhere within 300 feet of designated signed mobility impaired access trails.
+- Permit holders must keep the ATV/ transportation at least 100 feet but no more than 300 feet from graveled, all-weather roads.
+They may hunt anywhere within 300 feet of designated signed mobility-impaired access trails.
+It is unlawful to shoot or hunt within 100 feet of an all-weather road.

 - ATVs must remain within 300 feet of centerline of roads and/or trails during any hunting season.